The idea of need refers to

-Physical disability is not one problem, but a wide range of problems of different kinds.
-It includes people who have lost limbs, who are blind or deaf, who have difficulty moving or walking, who are unable to sustain physical effort for any length of time, and so on.
+Physical disability is not one problem, but a wide range of issues of different kinds.
+It includes people who have lost limbs, who are blind or deaf, who have difficulty moving or walking, who are unable to sustain physical effort for any length of time, people suffering from disfigurement and so on.
 The treatment of disability as if it was a single problem may mean that disabled people receive insufficient or inappropriate assistance.
 The problems that disabled people have in common are not so much their physical capacities, which are often very different, but limitations on their life style.
 Income tends to be low, while disabled people may have special needs to be met.
 Socially, disabled people may become isolated, as health declines, they struggle to manage on the resources they have, and they may be socially excluded.

 The World Health Organization identifies three elements in disability:

-Some groups of people with disabilities have objected to the idea of 'handicap' and prefer to talk of a social model of disability, understanding disability in terms of the social norms and expectations which shape the experience of people with disabilities.
+Some groups of people with disabilities have objected to the idea of 'handicap' and prefer to talk of a social model of disability, understanding disability wholly in terms of the social norms and expectations which shape the experience of people with disabilities.
 The International Classification of Functioning, Disability and Health has put increased emphasis on 'environmental' factors, the extent to which people are disabled by the circumstances in which they find themselves.

 In developed societies, most disabled people are old.
 Policies tend to be focused on younger groups, because younger groups are politically more active, and disability in old age is seen as normal.

 Doyal, I Gough, A theory of human need,